tamberg/fhnw-idb/introduction/raspberry/blink/README.md

    $ pyinstaller --version
    ```

-2. Run from the folder with file `blink.py` the installer:
+2. Run the installer from the folder with file `blink.py` :

    ```shell
    $ PYTHONOPTIMIZE=1 pyinstaller blink.py